Black Friday 2019: All the best PC gaming deals

 Corsair K95 Platinum RGB – £120 from Amazon (down from £185)

-Corsair K83 Wireless – £82 from Amazon (an all-time low price, down from £110.
+Corsair K83 Wireless – £82 from Amazon (down from £110.
 Read our Corsair K83 Wireless review for more details)

+HyperX Alloy Core – £33 from GAME (down from £50, read my HyperX Alloy Core review for more info)

 Cooler Master MK850 – £140 from Box (down from £210)